cml87/SpringCore_111_forJenkins/README.md

     }
 }
 ```

+Notice that `ClassPathXmlApplicationContext` has several overloaded constructors, suitable for different needs.
+For example, we could pass it several bean definition xml files, defining the bean used by the different layers of our enterprise application.
+Press ^P to see all the overloaded version of the constructor (or method).

+Class `ClassPathXmlApplicationContext` would look the passed xml bean definition file from where the application is lunch (from where we call the launcher `java` of our JDK).

 It seems that when we do constructor injection we don't need to include a default
 constructor in the parent class (`EmailClient` in the example above).

 The **Application Context** is Spring "container" of configured and managed beans.
 In other words, it is the set of Spring beans autowired.

 It seems that when we initialize an application context, an instance of each bean is created, even if we have not yet asked for any bean to the container.
 I discovered this using bean lifecycle hooks (interface `InitializingBean`, see below).

+The `getBean()` methods are in interface `BeanFactory`, which is in the hierarchy `ApplicationContext` <- `ListableBeanFactory` <- `BeanFactory`.
+Do ^F12 on it to see its methods, and see all the overloaded versions of method `getBean()`.

 #### xml: setter injection
 Setter injection with a xml configuration is performed as: